Monday, 12 June 2023

 As we were sat in the hide overlooking a small water-hole in Brufut Woods on the 15th, two birds walked out of the forest and wandered around the back of the water-hole at 16.30 hrs and stayed out for a good 5 minutes before disappearing back into the forest.
 They did not attempt to drink at the water-hole.

-Ahanta Francolins in Brufut Woods.
+Ahanta Francolins feeding in Brufut Woods.

 Double Spurred Francolin – Francolinus bicalcaratus